ggkarabas/CS403-Project3/README.md

 ## Introduction to DumPy

-DumPy is a programming language inspired by Python, designed to enforce best practices and simplify the process of writing clear, well-documented code.
-DumPy combines elements of Python's readability with additional constraints that encourage structured programming.
-The goal is to offer developers a language that is flexible but disciplined, making it easier to maintain code over time.
+DumPy is a programming language inspired by Python, created to make writing clean, well-documented code easier while promoting best practices.
+It keeps Python’s readability but adds some rules to encourage better habits.
+The idea is to give developers a language that’s still flexible but more disciplined, making it easier to maintain over time.

-This guide will cover DumPy's syntax, key features, and grammar, providing insight into its underlying design philosophy and practical examples of how to use it.
-The goal is not only to provide a language overview but also to help developers understand the motivations behind the design choices made for DumPy.
+This guide will go over DumPy’s syntax, features, and the reasoning behind its design.
+We'll also cover some examples to help you get a feel for how to use it.

 ## Purpose and Design

-The idea behind DumPy is to create a programming language that is simple yet robust enough to handle a wide range of tasks, all while enforcing good practices.
-Drawing inspiration from Python, DumPy emphasizes readability, maintainability, and consistent formatting.
-By blending Python-like syntax with a more rigid structure, DumPy aims to strike a balance between ease of use and disciplined programming, making it especially suitable for learners and developers who prefer clean, maintainable code.
+The main idea behind DumPy is to create a language that’s easy to use but also helps you write well-structured code.
+It takes a lot from Python, focusing on things like readability and keeping code consistent.
+By mixing Python-like syntax with stricter rules, DumPy makes it easier to write clean, maintainable code, which is especially great if you're learning or just want something straightforward.

+DumPy aims to simplify coding while still keeping a lot of Python's power.
+It pushes for good practices like using explicit type annotations and consistent indentation.
+These rules help avoid common mistakes and keep the code easy to understand, making it a solid choice for both beginners and experienced devs.

 The primary objective is to simplify development without sacrificing the power and flexibility of a language like Python.
-DumPy enforces certain coding standards, such as explicit type annotations and consistent indentation, that help make the code base readable and easier to maintain over time.
+DumPy enforces certain coding standards, such as explicit type annotations and consistent formatting, that help make the code base readable and easier to maintain over time.
 By adhering to these standards, developers can avoid common pitfalls and write code that is not only functional but also easy to understand.

 ## Getting Started: Writing Your First DumPy Program

-The traditional way to begin exploring a new language is with a "Hello, World!" program.
-In DumPy, it is written like this:
+Like with most languages, you start with a "Hello, World!" program.
+In DumPy, it looks like this:

 ```dumpy
 # Prints 'Hello, World!' to the console
 echo("Hello, World!")
 ```

+You don’t need to import anything extra; DumPy has built-in functions for common tasks, like printing.
+So, it's super easy to dive right in without a bunch of setup.

 Unlike other languages that require importing core libraries, DumPy provides built-in functions for common tasks like printing to the console.
 The above example shows how simple it is to get started with DumPy—no setup overhead is needed to begin writing functional code.

 ## Variables and Constants

-DumPy uses `var` for declaring variables and `let` for constants.
-Constants are immutable, whereas variables can be modified after their initial declaration:
+To declare variables, you use `var`, and for constants, you use `let`.
+Constants can't be changed after they're set:

 ```dumpy
 var count = 10